Opponent process: Relation to LMS color space

-The trichromatic is in conflict with Hering's Opponent Colors Theory, although it is compatible with a physiological opponent process that compares the outputs of the different classes of cone types.
+The trichromatic theory is in conflict with Hering's Opponent Colors Theory, although it is compatible with a physiological opponent process that compares the outputs of the different classes of cone types.
 The poles of these cone opponent mechanisms do not correspond to the unique hues of Hering's Opponent Colors Theory and unlike the unique hues, have no privilege in color perception.

 Most humans have three different cone cells in their retinas that facilitate trichromatic color vision.
 Colors are determined by the proportional excitation of these three cone types, i.e. their quantum catch.
 The levels of excitation of each cone type are the parameters that define LMS color space.
 To calculate the opponent process tristimulus values from the LMS color space, the cone excitations must be compared: